-- (1) Land use and all modes of transport are integrated in a manner that enables: - (a) the benefits of an integrated transport network to be realised; and - (b) the adverse effects of traffic generation on the transport network to be managed. - (2) An integrated transport network including public transport, walking, cycling, private vehicles and freight, is provided for. - (3) Parking and loading supports urban growth and the quality compact urban form. - (4) The provision of safe and efficient parking, loading and access is commensurate with the character, scale and intensity of the zone. - (5) Pedestrian safety and amenity along public footpaths is prioritised. - (6) Road/rail crossings operate safely with neighbouring land use and development.
+- (1) Land use and all modes of transport are integrated in a manner that enables: - (a) the benefits of an integrated transport network to be realised; and - (b) the adverse effects of traffic generation on the transport network to be managed. - (2) An integrated transport network including public transport, walking, cycling, private vehicles and freight, is provided for. - (3) Parking and loading is managed to supports urban growth and the quality compact urban form. - (4) The provision of safe and efficient pParking, loading and access is safe and efficient and, where parking is provided, it is commensurate with the character, scale and intensity and alternative transport options of the zone location. - (5) Pedestrian safety and amenity along public footpaths is prioritised.

+(6) Road/rail crossings operate safely with neighbouring land use and development.